Hridya2001/Weather-prediction-AWS/README.md

-Storage integration Securely connects S3 with Snowflake for seamless data transfer.
+Storage integration Securely connects S3 with Snowflake for seamless and efficient data transfer.

 In the process s3 serves as an external stage for snowflake  providing a staging area for data ingestion.